Nickncube/hello-world/README.md

-# hello-world
+# hello-worl
-My first repository on GitHub
+this is my first repository on GitHub adding the first commit